-The commission should publish a listing of any criminal justice position requiring a license or special license, a description of the licensing examination, and the name, address, telephone and FAX numbers of the licensing board or agency.
+The commission should publish a listing of any criminal justice position requiring a license or special license, a description of the licensing examination, and the name and contact information for the licensing board or agency.

-Commission regulations authorized by state law should establish minimum standards for the accreditation, administration, and delivery of basic training programs required for professional certification or licensing of entry-level police and corrections officers, regardless of whether such programs are delivered by state-run academies, individual law enforcement agencies, institutions of higher learning, or a combination thereof.
+Commission regulations authorized by state law should establish minimum standards for the accreditation, administration, and delivery of basic training programs required for professional certification or licensing of entry-level police and corrections officers and other such officers, regardless of whether such programs are delivered by state-run academies, individual police agencies, institutions of higher learning, or a combination thereof.

-The purpose of basic training should be to provide a supportive and nurturing environment that will encourage officers to be humanistic, compassionate, empathetic, culturally aware and career-oriented, skilled in the use of discretion, able to identify and solve problems in traditional and non-traditional but acceptable ways, and proficient in the use of weapons, the ethical and effective use of both deadly and non-deadly force, and respectful of constitutional limitations on their authority.
+The purpose of basic training should be to provide a supportive and nurturing environment that will encourage future officers to be humanistic, compassionate, empathetic, culturally aware and career-oriented; skilled in the use of discretion; able to identify and solve problems in traditional and non-traditional but acceptable ways; proficient in the use of weapons; proficient in the ethical and effective use of both deadly and non-deadly force; and respectful of constitutional limitations on their authority.

-Institutions, academies and agencies offering basic training courses should be encouraged to adopt entry standards for their programs that are designed to assure that graduates meet the professional standards for certification, are eligible for hire by a criminal justice agency, have an aptitude for success as an officer, and will uphold the honor and integrity of the profession.
+Institutions, academies, and agencies offering basic training courses should be encouraged to adopt entry standards for their programs that are designed to assure that graduates meet the professional standards for certification, are eligible for hire by a criminal justice agency, have an aptitude for success as an officer, and will uphold the honor and integrity of the profession.